 Once you’ve quit using marijuana on a regular basis, according to Dr. Fong, your body begins to return back to what it was like before you started it.[7]
 But if you find yourself struggling with cannabis addiction, making your way through the withdrawal symptoms is the first step to quitting for good.

-While the typical cannabis withdrawal symptoms may require 3 to 4 weeks to subside and you find yourself returning to your “normal” self again, the benefits can far outweigh the efforts involved.
-Those who do quit report having greater energy, eating and sleeping more consistently, and improved mental clarity and emotional stability[8].
+While the typical cannabis withdrawal symptoms may require three to four weeks to subside and you find yourself returning to your “normal” self again, the benefits can far outweigh the efforts involved.
+Those who do quit report having greater energy, eating and sleeping more consistently, and improved mental clarity and emotional stability.

 Fortunately, help is available for those who are looking to free themselves from the effects (and any undesirable consequences) of daily cannabis use.
 However, while getting on the internet or picking up the phone is a simple act, admitting you need help and asking for it can be anything but easy.
 Have courage, for many have been in your shoes, have made that first contact with their doctor, an addiction professional or a treatment center, and are now well on their way to a new life in recovery.